 At the top, you’ll find paths that allow you to explore more of the headlands and the path that will connect you to Rockaway Beach.

 When I was growing up, Devil’s Slide was an extremely windy, narrow, dangerous, and breathtaking part of highway 1.
-A few years ago, a tunnel was built through the mountain which diverted car traffic to a safer way to move south from Pacifica into Half Moon Bay.
+I still can’t believe that I used to drive it as a teenager!
+A few years ago, a tunnel was built through the mountain which created a safer way for car traffic to move south from Pacifica into Half Moon Bay.

 Luckily for us, Devil’s Slide was converted into a paved walking and biking trail.
 This once narrow road is now wide enough to provide ample space for walkers, joggers, and bikers.
 This out and back trail is roughly 3 miles, depending on if you want to walk to the bunker, which has a sign saying no trespassing, but everyone does, so it’s up to you if you want to walk to see it.